cct-datascience/rangeland-restore/README.md

 For datasets 2-4, the data were subdivided and investigated at three hierarchical levels.

-I) At the 'all' level, all observations were included and assessed for the effects of fuelbreak treatment and grazing.
+I) At the `all` level, all observations were included and assessed for the effects of fuelbreak treatment and grazing.

 II) At the `greenstrip` level, all observations in seeded plots were assessed for the effects of grazing, spatial arrangement, seeding rate, and seed coating.